avantrec/soco-cli/README.md

 Note that if a speaker is already playing, `wait_start` will proceed immediately, and if a speaker is already stopped, `wait_stop` will proceed immediately.
 If the behaviour you want is to continue **after** the **next** piece of audio ends, then you can chain commands as shown in the following example:

 `sonos <speaker> wait_start : <speaker> wait_stop : <speaker> vol 50`

+The **`wait_end_track`** action will pause execution of `sonos` commands until the current track has ended, or until playback has otherwise stopped.
+This is useful, for example, when one want to stop playback after the current track has ended:

+`sonos <speaker> wait_end_track : stop`

 ### The `wait_stopped_for <duration>` Action